-- Memorable commemoration events with national and international exposure, contributing to the new brand positioning for Tairāwhiti; - The Tairāwhiti community embracing First Encounters stories, and telling them is a balanced way every year; - Raised standards of authentic dual heritage tourism experiences consistent new pullity experiences; - Tourism experiences / new 'product', product development that can be commercialised and increase regional revenue, including new Māori Tourism offering), activation of the new 'Navigations Project' infrastructure, and new events (an usual in the shoulder reason including Toi Tū Tairāwhiti - an annual Festival of Arts and Culture, and new events (an usual propie capability and capacity.
+- Memorable commemoration events with national and international exposure, contributing to the new brand positioning for Tairāwhiti; - The Tairāwhiti community embracing First Encounters stories, and telling them in a balanced way every year; - Raised standards of authentic dual heritage tourism experiences consistent high quality experiences; - Tourism experiences / new 'product', product development that can be commercialised and increase regional revenue, including new Māori Tourism offering), activation of the new 'Navigations Project' infrastructure, and new events (an used).
+The shoulder second including Toi Tū Tairāwhiti - an annual Festival of Arts and Culture, and new events (an used people capability and capacity.

-The business case expects that the following pirod economic patcomes will be achieved as a result of MBIE's investments:
+The business case expects that the following direct economic patcome, will be achieved as a result of MBIE's investments:

-- 6 new roles directly created as a result of the proposal, as well as increased employment opportunities in the creater. - An additional 10,000 visitors to the region for the actual week of commemorations in 2019. - Investment in the proposal also contributes to the Action Plan's goal of growing annual tourism revenues by \$6,500,000 year on year.
+- 6 new roles directly created as a result of the proposal, as well as increased employment opportunities in the certor. - An additional 10,000 visitors to the region for the actual week of commemorations in 2019. - Investment in the proposal also contributes to the Action Plan's goal of growing annual tourism revenues by \$6,500,000 year on year.